MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 An optional parameter to define the field used for mapping in the *source* entity used to connect to the related item in the target entity.

 > [!TIP]
-> This field is not required if there's a **foreign key** restraint on the database between the two database objects that can be used to infer the relationship automatically.
+> This field isn't required if there's a **foreign key** restraint on the database between the two database objects that can be used to infer the relationship automatically.

 ### Target fields